-- a) Lands lying in designated floodway areas shall generally not be obstructed in any manner to impede water flow and water storage during peak runoff. - b) Lands lying in designated floodway fringe areas require flood proofing and/or remedial measures to minimize flood damage risks. - Development along the Vermillion River, its floodway and flood fringe, will be regulated to ensure its protection. - d) Development should be carefully controlled and planned to ensure that it is compatible with any risks or that the hazard has been eliminated or protected against. - e) Development shall not create any added risk to life, health or personal safety. - f) Structures and services should be protected against damage and should be fully functional during hazard conditions. - accelerate or promote erosion or bank instability should be prohibited, unless appropriate mitigative measures are taken to minimize the potential of such erosion or bank instability. - h) Existing tree and vegetation cover should be preserved where appropriate to reduce erosion and maintain bank stability. - require the completion of engineering studies by the proponents, including impact analysis, and which eliminate the risk or reduce the risk to an acceptable level and propose remedial measures which restore or rehabilitate damage should it occur.
+- a) Ensure lands lying in designated floodway areas are not be obstructed in any manner that impedes water flow and water storage during peak runoff. - b) Require flood mitigation measures to minimize flood damage risks for lands lying in designated floodway fringe areas. - Regulate development along the Vermillion River, its floodway and flood fringe, to ensure its protection. - d) Control and plan development to ensure that it is compatible with any risks or that the hazard has been eliminated or protected against. - e) Ensure development does not create any added risk to life, health, or personal safety. - f) Protect structures and services against any damage and strive to ensure they are fully functional during hazard conditions. - g) Prohibit activities that alter existing slopes or may accelerate or promote erosion or bank instability, unless appropriate mitigative measures have been taken to minimize the potential of such erosion or bank instability. - h) Preserve existing tree and vegetation cover, where appropriate, to reduce erosion and maintain bank stability. - studies for development proposals in hazard areas.
+This should include impact analysis, and plans to eliminate the risk or reduce the risk to an acceptable level and propose remedial measures which restore or rehabilitate damage should it occur.

-Minimize and/or mitigate risks that are associated with hazardous uses
+Minimize and/or mitigate risks that are associated with hazardous uses a) Direct hazardous uses to industrial areas where they may be separated from human occupancy areas and buildings.

-- handle, store or distribute hazardous materials and uses that have emissions of any solid, liquid or gaseous contaminant including waste, odor, heat and radiation, are subject to the provisions of The Clean Environment Act and Regulations thereunder, as well as all other relevant provincial legislation. - b) Hazardous uses should be generally directed to industrial areas where they may be separated from human occupancy areas and buildings. - c) Council may request impact studies from a development proponent so that hazards and nuisances may be prevented or mitigated through the use of physical separation, natural or human-made barriers, operating techniques, building materials, design, location relative to transportation routes and prevailing winds or other means or considerations.
-These studies may also look at potential for air, soil, or water discharges, the nature of outdoor storage and compatibility with adjacent uses.
+b) Council may request impact studies from a development proponent so that hazards and nuisances may be prevented or mitigated through the use of physical separation, natural or human-made barriers, operating techniques, building materials, design, location relative to transportation routes and prevailing winds or other means or considerations.
+These studies may also look at potential for air, soil, or water discharges, the nature of outdoor storage, and compatibility with adjacent uses.